jaydenc3399/sep10-freedom-project/blog/entry03.md

 ### Finalizing my Content
 I reorganized all my points and made them into one so that I could see the informtaion better.
-We combined the context, Part A and Part B into one so that it wuld be easier to.
+We combined the context, Part A and Part B into one.
 I also added some pictures and the links to my pctures when I was finalizing it.

 ---

 ## Engineering Design Process
+As of right now I am still in step four planning the most promising solution because I am finalizing all the ideas and trying to find out which innovation from my ideas that I am going to choose.
+And the idea that would be most beenifcial to teh sports world and help to improve the game of sports.